luiscastilho/dungeoneering/docs/index.md

 ## Thanks

-Thanks to my awesome RPG group that supported me in developing this application and were patient enough to playtest it in our sessions. :)
+Thanks to my awesome RPG group that supported me in developing this application and were patient enough to playtest it in our sessions. :heart:

 ![Claw token](images/playtesters/claw.png "Claw, Tabaxi Sorcerer (Wild Magic)")
 ![Gruk token](images/playtesters/gruk.png "Gruk, Dwarf Fighter (Eldritch Knight)")